koush/docs.scrypted.app/maintenance/cluster.md

 A Cluster client will perform video decoding and detection.

-When adding a client, install Scrypted as usual (and switch to the beta tag).
+When adding a client, install Scrypted as usual.
 Account creation is not necessary.
 Once the server is running, create and edit Scrypted `.env` configuration file:

 <!--@include: ../parts/cluster-setup-env.md-->